topmenu

-Home | Orientation | Current Inventory | Performance/Specs | Closer Look at a Viking | Restoration Example | Bellanca Heritage | Vintage Bellanca Vikings
+Home | The Bellanca Super Viking | Orientation | Current Inventory | Performance/Specs | A Closer View of a Bellanca Super Viking | Restoration Example | Bellanca Heritage | Vintage Bellanca Vikings | Viking Articles | A Category Comparison Example | Evolution | Photographs of some past Inventory | Viking Video | Contact

 The Bellanca name, the oldest marque in American general aviation, since its inception has always been associated with the finest craftsmanship and attention to detail.
-In a Super Viking you are surrounded by a protective heavy tubular steel roll cage to better protect you which is unmatched in strength and total protection by other airframe manufacturers.
+In a Bellanca Viking you are surrounded by a protective heavy tubular steel roll cage to better protect you which is unmatched in strength and total protection by other airframe manufacturers.
 The ingenious design of the wing still outperforms most others in its class to this day.
 The roll rate of approximately 90 degrees per second is achieved while maintaining extreme stability in all three axes of flight, including stall configuration and slow flight through maximum cruise, the mark of excellence in aeronautical engineering.
 Often one or two axes of extreme performance are achieved at the expense of other flight characteristics.

 The Super Viking is now an accumulation of nearly a century of knowledge, expertise and refinement.
 All of this is incorporated into the final product which competes and performs at the very highest level with all competitors, all the while exhibiting a mixture of modern design and engineering, and maintaining its well-established heritage.
 The 210 MPH cruise speed is competitive and the quality of the airplane well exceeds that of most aircraft in its category.
 Often referred to as a true modern classic, the continued following of Bellanca through the years has been attributed to the willingness of the company to change where true advantages can be gained, while maintaining the commitment to retain the Super Viking’s proven superior design.